 Starting a food journey in Hiroshima is like entering a story of rebirth and tradition.
 Every dish has a tale to tell.
 Whether you’re planning a food tour or just visiting, let your taste buds lead you.
 You’ll find everything from bustling markets to cozy family kitchens.

-A food tour in Hiroshima is more than just eating.
+A food tour in this city is more than just eating.
 It’s a deep dive into the city’s heart.
-Each bite of okonomiyaki or Seto Inland Sea oyster tells a story of resilience and creativity.
+Each bite of okonomiyaki or Seto Inland Sea oyster tells you a story of resilience and creativity.

 Start with a day trip to Miyajima for momiji manju and Hatchobori for ramen.
 Then, spend a week exploring seasonal foods across different areas.
 Ask locals for their favorite spots, like hidden izakayas or morning markets.

 Every visit adds a new chapter to your Japanese culinary adventure.
-Hiroshima’s spirit shines through in every dish.
+City’s spirit shines through in every dish.
 Let your curiosity guide you to discover more of this city’s flavors.

 Whether you’re enjoying tsukemen under neon lights or following the smell of grilled mussels, Hiroshima’s food invites you to explore and return.